Burnstein History, Family Crest & Coats of Arms

 Early Notables of the Burnstein family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Burnstein Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Burnstein Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Burnstein family to the New World and Oceana
+Migration of the Burnstein family

 Prussia played an extremely influential role in shaping modern German history.
 It remained a part of Germany until after the Second World War.
 Prussia was divided among the Soviet Union, Poland, East Germany and West Germany.
 Many Prussians became residents of these new countries after the War, and many migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly to Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Burnstein were Edward Bernstein, who came to Philadelphia, Pa. in 1856; Joseph Bernstein arrived in Texas in 1844; Peter Bernstein settled in Philadelphia in 1868.